Association between olfactory dysfunction and amnestic mild cognitive impairment and Alzheimer disease dementia

 Digital Object Identifier (DOI)

 Roberts, Rosebud O.; Christianson, Teresa J.H.; Kremers, Walter K.; Mielke, Michelle M.; Machulda, Mary M.; Vassilaki, Maria; Alhurani, Rabe E.; Geda, Yonas E.; Knopman, David S.; and Petersen, Ronald C., "Association between olfactory dysfunction and amnestic mild cognitive impairment and Alzheimer disease dementia" (2016).
-Neurology Articles.
+Neurology.
 375.